TiDev00/Wolof_SpellChecker/README.md

 1. Ensure that you have activated the virtual environment (if created).

+2. Make sure in the input file each sentence is on a separate line

-2. Run the spell checker tool with the following command:
+3. Run the spell checker tool with the following command:

     ```
    python autocorrector.py /path/to/input_file.txt